purpleidea/mgmt/README.md

 it by sending a patch to the [FAQ](docs/faq.md) section.
 I'll merge your question, and a patch with the answer!

-## Roadmap:
+## Get involved:

 Feel free to grab one of the straightforward [#mgmtlove](https://github.com/purpleidea/mgmt/labels/mgmtlove) issues if you're a first time contributor to the project or if you're unsure about what to hack on!
 Please get involved by working on one of these items or by suggesting something else!
+There are some lower priority issues and harder issues available in our [TODO](TODO.md) file.
+Please have a look.

 ## Bugs: